We’ve all heard of a computer operating system or “OS”, but what about a business operating system?

 You must work to keep the team aligned and on track to achieve the vision and goals.
 To do this you must have the proper meeting rhythm with specific agendas and meeting dates.
 These meetings remind the team what is important and gives the business an opportunity to make adjustments and stay on track.

-To help you with this process, we’ve created small business meeting agendas which you can download here.
+To help you with this process, we’ve created small business meeting agendas that you can download here.

 A Process Which Links The Company Goals To The Day To Day Activities Of Each Employee